Aditya-11/STM32-Bluetooth-Based-Home-Automation/README.md

 1. Bluetooth is IEEE 802.15.1 standardized protocol, through which one can build wireless Personal Area Network (PAN).
 It uses frequency-hopping spread spectrum (FHSS) radio technology to send data over air.

 2. Communication between bluetooth and microcontroller is done using UART (Universal Asynchronous Receiver and Transmitter)   protocol

-3.The UART packet size is about 8 bits , 1 start and 1 stop bit and 0 parity bits.
+3. The UART packet size is about 8 bits , 1 start and 1 stop bit and 0 parity bits.

 # Sensors Used